caibirdme/hand-to-hand-optimize-go/README.md

 ## Mock Requests

-Actually, to optimize your system you should know the bottleneck of it thus you need put the server into a very busy condition just as in production.That's what [wrk](https://github.com/wg/wrk) does.
+Actually, to optimize your system you should know the bottleneck of it therefore you need put the server into a very busy condition just as in production.That's what [wrk](https://github.com/wg/wrk) does.

 For more detail about the `wrk`,see its [github page](https://github.com/wg/wrk)